ZacSweers/barber/README.md

 This library is heavily influenced by Jake Wharton's [Butterknife](https://github.com/JakeWharton/butterknife) library, and was actually [suggested to me](http://www.reddit.com/r/androiddev/comments/2ue4rm/i_want_to_learn_annotation_processing_but_cant/co7n093?context=3) by the man himself.

+Usage
+-----

-Barber has two annotations that you use: `@StyledAttr` and `@AndroidAttr`.
-These can be used on either fields (if you want to keep the value) or methods (specifically, setters). `StyledAttr` is used for retrieving custom attrs for custom views. `@AndroidAttr` is used for retrieving values for attributes in the android namespace.
+Barber has two main annotations that you use: `@StyledAttr` and `@AndroidAttr`.
+These can be used on fields or methods (e.g. setters). `StyledAttr` is used for retrieving custom attrs for custom views. `@AndroidAttr` is used for retrieving values for attributes in the android namespace.

 The Barber class has 3 overloaded `style()` methods, so you can call the appropriate one from whichever constructor you prefer.

-Note that annotated fields or methods cannot be private, and must at least be package accessible.
+Annotated fields or methods *cannot* be private, and must at least be package accessible.
 This is because Barber will generate a `**$$Barbershop` class in the same package as the target class.

-Usage
------

 #### StyledAttr